kamu-data/datafusion-ethers/README.md

 The crate is currently designed for embedding, but the goal is also to provide an application that supports [FlightSQL](https://arrow.apache.org/docs/format/FlightSql.html) protocol and streaming data queries.

+## Warning about crates.io release
+We have currently suspended publishing this crate to `crates.io` after migrating from `ethers` to `alloy`.
+This is because `alloy` team is not publishing their crate yet (see [alloy-rs/alloy#791](https://github.com/alloy-rs/alloy/issues/791)).
+Please use the `git` dependency for now.

 ## Quick Start
 Setup dependencies:
 ```toml